Mauro-Pereira/inventory-back-end/README.md

 # Inventory Management System

 Welcome to the Inventory Management System!
-This project is a back-end service designed to manage inventory data efficiently.
+This project is a litle back-end service designed to manage inventory data efficiently.
 It leverages several powerful technologies to provide a robust and scalable solution.

 ## Key Features